-- By explicit list - · By keyword and wildcard
+- By explicit list - By keyword and wildcard

-To open the Select Source or Destination Pins for Constraint dialog box from the SmartTime Constraints Editor, right-click the Constraint Type in the Contraint Browser to open the Add Constraint Dialog Box.
-From this dialog box, click the Browse button to open the Select Source or Destination Pins for the Constraint dialog box.
+To open the Select Source or Destination Pins for Constraint dialog box from the SmartTime Constraints Editor, choose Constraint > Constraint Name dialog box.
+Click the Browse button to select the source.

 By Explicit List